 Common Name: Yellow Foxglove

-Digitalis lutea is a Perennial up to 0.60 metres tall.
+Digitalis lutea is a perennial plant that can grow up to 0.60 metres tall.

 It has medicinal and miscellaneous uses.

 ].
 The plant is less dangerous that the common foxglove (D. purpurea) since its effects are not cumulative[

 Woodlands, hedgerows and uncultivated fields on siliceous soils[

 An easily grown plant, succeeding in ordinary garden soil, especially if it is rich in organic matter[

 ].
 It also succeeds in dry soils and, once established, is drought tolerant[

 ].
 It prefers semi-shade but succeeds in full sun if the soil is moist[